Cheesy Spinach Quiche.

 Bake the quiche until it is golden brown on top and the center is no longer jiggly.
 Depending on your oven, this will take anywhere between 45 minutes - 1 hour.
 Mine took 50 minutes.
 Use a pie shield to prevent the pie crust from over browning, if desired.
 Allow to cool for 5 minutes before slicing and serving.
 This quiche makes great leftovers!
 Store tightly covered in the refrigerator for up to 4 days.
 Baked quiche freezes very well, up to 2 months.

 *My pie crust recipe makes enough dough for two quiches.
 You can make half of the recipe as suggested in the ingredient list, or make the entire recipe and freeze half of the dough for another quiche, or bake two quiches.
-The dough may be stored in the refrigerator for up to 5 days or in the freezer for up to 2 weeks.
+The dough can be stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.

 *Whole milk is heavily preferred for creamiest texture, though your favorite milk may be used instead - keeping in mind the creamy texture will be compromised.

 *Use 1 cup total of your favorite cheeses.
 Try to avoid using 1 whole cup of a strong tasting cheese like feta.
 You could do 1/2 cup cheddar, 1/2 cup feta.
 Or 1/3 cup goat cheese, 2/3 cup mozzarella.
 Or 1/2 cup swiss, 1/2 cup cheddar.
 Get creative!

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.